man [-] [-adFlrt] [ -M path] [-T macro-package] [-s section] name...

 Matched manual pages are sorted and presented based on the score of the query matches in ascending order.

 Oracle Solaris manual pages are divided into sections such as NAME , SYNOPSIS, DESCRIPTION, and so forth.
 Users can specify the scope of search into a section as details described in the –K option.

 Shows all manual pages matching name within the MANPATH search path.
 Manual pages are displayed in the order found.

 Debugs.
 Displays what a section-specifier evaluates to, method used for searching, and paths searched by man.

-Forces man to search all directories specified by MANPATH or the man.cf file, rather than using the windex lookup database.
-This option is useful if the database is not up to date and it has been made the default behavior of the man command.
+Forces man to search all directories specified by MANPATH or the man.cf file, rather than using the index lookup files.
+This option is useful if the index files are not up to date and they have been made the default behavior of the man command.
 The option therefore does not have to be invoked and is documented here for reference only.

 Lists all manual pages found matching name within the search path.